bchase/jp/q0002--counters.md

 Some notes:

 * "The 1st" is `ついたち`.
 (The hell, right?)
-* "The 2nd" through "the 10th" roughly follow our *kunyomi* readings above, changing a bit here and there to make adding the `か` a little more phonetically pleasant, e.g. `なのか` instead of `ななか`, `むいか` instead of `むつか`.
+* "The 2nd" through "the 10th" roughly follow our *kunyomi* readings above, changing a bit here and there to make adding the `か` a little more phonetically pleasant, e.g. `なのか` instead of ~~`ななか`~~, `むいか` instead of ~~`むつか`~~.
 * There exists a *kunyomi* "10th", unlike with `つ`.
 * "The 11th" through "the 13th" are *onyomi*, then "the 14th" is a bizzare mix.

-Like I said, highly recommend looking at the link for more, as its table does a great job of showing these irregularities.
+Like I said, highly recommend looking at the link for more, as its table does a great job of showing these irregularities, which, outside of the patterns at play, are sadly a case of "Ya just gotta memorize 'em."

 ### *Onyomi* Counters